 The X-3 looks like a personification of the beaked-nose white spy from Mad magazine’s Spy vs. Spy, with its a slender fuselage, a long tapered nose, and ultra-modern white-on-white paint scheme.
-The X-3 was part of a series of experimental United States airplanes, helicopters and rockets used to test and evaluate new technologies and aerodynamic concepts, referred to as “X-Planes”:
+The United States military developed a series of experimental airplanes, helicopters and rockets — collectively referred to as “X-Planes” — that were used to test and evaluate new technologies and aerodynamic concepts:

 The majority of X-Plane testing has occurred at Edwards Air Force Base.
 Some of the X-planes have been well publicized, while others, such as the X-16, have been developed in secrecy.
 The first, the Bell X-1, became well known after it became, in 1947, the first aircraft to break the sound barrier in level flight.
 Later X-planes supported important research in a multitude of aerodynamic and technical fields, but only the North American X-15 rocket plane of the early 1960s achieved comparable fame to that of the X-1.
 X-planes 7 through 12 were actually missiles(used to test new types of engines), and some other vehicles were un-piloted (some were remotely flown, some were full-on drones).
 (Wikipedia: X-Plane)

-X has many other uses in addition to designating an experimental aircraft: it is a common variable for unknown or changing concepts in mathematics; in astronomy, X stands for a comet of unknown origin; X is a symbol on a treasure map to mark the spot where the treasure is buried; in bowling X signifies a strike; and X is a placeholder for the legal signature of an illiterate person.
+In addition to designating an experimental aircraft, X has had many other uses over the years.
+X is a common variable for unknown or changing concepts in mathematics.
+In astronomy, X stands for a comet of unknown origin.
+On treasure maps, “X marks the spot” where the treasure is buried.
+In bowling, X signifies a strike.
+And X is a placeholder for the legal signature of an illiterate person.
 On a more romantic note, Xs symbolize the kisses paired with the Os of hugs in warmhearted salutations.

 Besides these common uses, the X modifier is often deployed as branding shorthand to differentiate some person, product, or service as being advanced, audacious, bleeding-edge, bold, contemporary, daring, earth-shattering, forward-looking, fresh, game-changing, genuine, ground-breaking, gutsy, innovative, modern, newfangled, novel, original, pioneering, rejuvenated, sophisticated or unique.
-The use of X is everywhere, and seems to be the gift the keeps on giving.
+Obviously, the use of X is everywhere, and seems to be the gift the keeps on giving.
 So I decided to look into the origins of the X that so often marks the spot.
 Here is a brief summary of my findings.

 A Brief History of X (1895 -2014)